← Back to Docs

 end, -- argument 3

-Argument 4 — isUsable (function)
+Argument 4 — getCurrentWindow (function)

 This is the core tracking function.
 It must return a string representing the application class of the currently focused window — things like "firefox", "code", "kitty", or "steam".
 HPR uses this value to accumulate time, match aliases, and display statistics.